 Besides being such an important part of the landscape the barns provide a fascinating insight into the agricultural, economic and social history of the area, helping to tell the stories of rural life over the last 250 years.

-The aim of the project is to work with local people, businesses and visitors to record, interpret and share the history and stories of field barns in Upper Swaledale.
+The ‘Every Barn’ project ran from late 2015 through to December 2017.
+The aim of the project was to work with local people, businesses and visitors to record, interpret and share the history and stories of field barns in Upper Swaledale.

-It will complement two other programmes that focus on barns and their heritage:
+It complemented two other programmes that focussed on barns and their heritage:

 - A programme of physical restoration and repair for some of the most significant barns in Muker Parish (funded by a legacy)